ArthurSudbrackIbarra/ISlash-Programming-Language/README.md

 # element does not exist here!
 ```

-2. The **SET** command will create new variables if they don't exist yet.
-If they do, the previous value will be overrided.
+2. The **VAR** command will create new variables if they don't exist yet.
+If they do, the previous value will be replaced by the new one.

 ### 2. Arrays